Elliott R. Corbett: Lucy Elliott Corbett

-Born 16 March 1922 in Dunthorpe, Portland, Oregon – Died on 23 October 2007 aged 85 at Portland.
+Lucy was born March 16, 1922 in Dunthorpe, Portland.
+She died on 23 October 2007 aged 85 in Portland.
 She attended Riverdale School, and Scripps College, Claremont, California.
 She married Richard J. Marlitt on September 16, 1955, in Portland, Oregon.
 Lucy served in the Red Cross during World War II and during the reconstruction of Germany afterwards.
 She was a generous donor to the Portland Art Museum of the works she and her husband had collected by the American Ashcan School and American Impressionism School of painters.
 She was a board member and active supporter of various other social and cultural organisations including the Portland Art Museum, the Oregon Historical Society and many others.
-They had two sons Thomas Corbett Marlitt and Michael Ladd Marlitt.
+They had two sons: Thomas Corbett Marlitt and Michael Ladd Marlitt.